hatredholder/Ozon-Checker/README.md

 :cityscape: :cityscape: :cityscape:

 A Price Checker/Tracker for [OZON.ru](ozon.ru).
 Gets data from their consumer API.
+No proxies were used so the access to the API might be blocked after you do too many requests.
+But you get unblocked quickly enough.

 User Interface written in Russian, comments written in English.